emacsmirror/meep/docs/overview.rst

    Note that left/right motion does **not** set the mark and therefor may be used for minor adjustments before applying the edit. e.g. ``[forward-word, left, change]`` to change all but the last letter of a word.

+Extensible States
+   States & state switching (normal/visual/insert/... etc) are part of the user configuration, so you can define new states as you wish.

 Default Key-map
 ---------------